ldy972/Drone/Drone_Prog/ATEmbedded/README.md

 ## Organisation

 Below is an overview of the structure of this project:
 .
-|---Build
+├── Build
-|   ├── core
+│   ├── core
-|   ├── howard
+│   ├── howard
-|   ├── test
+│   ├── test
-|   └── Test_Exec
+│   └── Test_Exec
-|── Makefile (not yet working)
+├── Makefile (not yet working)
-|── NOTES
+├── NOTES
 └── Sources
     ├── core
     └── test

 The source code is in the Source directory, divided in two parts :
 - The core directory contains the source code of ATEmbedded
 - The test directory contains tests programs, for specific parts of the program.
 THESE MAY BECOME OUTDATED

 The NOTES directory contains some of our notes.